hyphal-domenico/ewallace.github.io/manual/_posts/2022-11-04-lab-tips-tricks.md

 ## Whole-plasmid sequencing with Plasmidsaurus

-New June 2022, there is Plasmidsaurus dropbox at Chancellor's Building, Little France.
+There are Plasmidsaurus dropboxes at Chancellor's Building, Little France and at the Institute of Genetic and Cancer, Western General.
 Plasmidsaurus (https://www.plasmidsaurus.com) offer whole-plasmid sequencing at $15 / sample, see their website for details.

 You can drop samples in the box directly, or via internal mail.
 To send by internal mail.
-Put your sample packet/envelope in an internal mail envelope marked "Chancellor's Building Reception, Plasmidsaurus Dropbox, Bioquarter/Little France" Prepare samples according to [plasmidsaurus guidelines](https://www.plasmidsaurus.com/instructions/), including ordering/payment information (HELP).
+Put your sample packet/envelope in an internal mail envelope marked "Chancellor's Building Reception, Plasmidsaurus Dropbox, Bioquarter/Little France" or "Institute of Genetics and Cancer Reception, Plasmidsaurus Dropbox, Western General Hospital Campus".

-Collection is just once a month at the moment.
-The first Thursday of every month at 9am.
-First collection is 7th of July 2022.
-If there is enough initial use (which seems likely), frequency will go up to weekly or bi-weekly.
+Prepare samples according to [plasmidsaurus guidelines](https://www.plasmidsaurus.com/instructions/).
+We use a shared lab account to order, details can be found within the group datastore in */admin/useful_information/plasmidsaurus_account.rtf*.

+Collections:
+ - Western General, every Thursday at 4 pm.
+ - Little France, 1st Thursday of each month at 9am.

 ## High-throughput sequencing at WTCRF genetics core